sailshq/waterline-sql-builder/docs/syntax.md

 # Waterline Query Syntax Documentation

-This will document the declaritive query syntax used in the Waterline Query Builder notation.
+This will document the declarative query syntax used in the Waterline Query Builder notation.
 Through this syntax you should be able to compose complex queries that can run on both a SQL data store or a NoSQL data store.
 The language is completely database independent.
 This acts as an interchange format that can be processed